Iretha/data-structures-and-algorithms/docs/alg-04-merge-sort.md

 # Pros
 * Pretty efficient sorting algorithm - O(n log(n))
+* Can be used for external sorting (when memory is not enough, you may use external memory (like HDD or smth else))
+* Highly parallelizeable
+* Can be used to implement a stable sort

 # Cons
-* Takes up a bit more space (as you are copying and duplicating arrays and it's content)
+* Requires extra space (as you are copying and duplicating arrays and it's content)

 # Usage
 * You can combine arrays and sort the elements or to remove duplicates
 * For sorting Linked Lists
-* Inversion Count Problem (to calculate how inversions should be made to sort an array)
+* Inversion Count Problem (to calculate how many inversions should be made to sort an array)
-* External sorting - External sorting is a class of sorting algorithms that can handle massive amounts of data.
+* **External sorting** - External sorting is a class of sorting algorithms that can handle massive amounts of data.
 External sorting is required when the data being sorted do not fit into the main memory of a computing device (usually RAM) and instead they must reside in the slower external memory, usually a hard disk drive.